 When observing the full time-series for the other monitored gases, column amounts between the two instruments agree quite well.
-Some examples are depicted in Figure 7.20.
-For NO2, the tropospheric column amounts of both sensors show the expected annual cycle and show no systematic mutual offset (panel a, situation over the Europe).
-If anything, the stratospheric column suggests a small negative trend.
+Some examples are depicted in Figure 7.21.
+For NO2, the tropospheric column amounts of both sensors show the expected annual cycle and show no systematic mutual offset (panel a, situation over the South-East US).
 Indications of instrumental degradation are visible in the fit residual (RMS, panel b) of both instruments.
-On the other hand, the raise of GOME-2B RMS seems to flatten out over the last few years.
-For NO2, similar RMS patterns are observed over other geographical regions (not shown here).
+On the other hand, the raise of GOME-2B RMS seems to have flatten out over the last few years.
+Similar RMS patterns are observed over other geographical regions (not shown here).

-Consistent patterns of total column amounts are also observed for HCHO (panel c, Equatorial Africa).
-There, however, the increase of the RMS signal for GOME-2B seems to continue also in recent years, something that is also observed for BrO (panel d), be it less pronounced and depending on the observed region.
+Consistent patterns of total column amounts are also observed for HCHO (panel c, Indonesia).
+There, however, the increase of the RMS signal for GOME-2B continues also in recent years; For BrO (panel d), a flattening of the RMS-increase is also visible, be it less pronounced than for NO2. and depending on the observed region.